OdatNurd/OverrideAudit/docs/content/config/keybinds.md

     bar.

 In the window that this command opens, the left hand pane contains the default key bindings that ship with OverrideAudit.
-If you would like to adjust either of them, copy the binding that you would like to change into the right hand pane and modify the key as appropriate.
+If you would like to adjust any of them, copy the binding that you would like to change into the right hand pane and modify the key as appropriate.